Five Steps to Finding Your Life Purpose

 Look no further.
 It's time to discover your life purpose.

 Why is it so hard to find our life purpose?
 There certainly is no short supply of problems in this world that need solving.
 There is no limit on the number of people whom we could help, or inspire, or support.
 There is no cap on the number of passions we could pursue.
-Yet, our life purpose often feels just out of view.
+Yet, our life purpose often feels hard to pursue.

-There are many reasons why you may not know your life purpose.
+There are many reasons why you may not know your life purpose (take the well-being quiz to see what might be holding you back).
 Sometimes it's because the world's problems seem too big.
 Or we seem too small.
 Or maybe we are just exhausted from life and don't know where we'll find the energy to fight for what really matters to us.
+But finding and living our purpose is key to having a meaningful, fulfilling life, so I certainly strive to help people insert purpose into their lives.
+(Here's my purpose-driven business program if you need help applying your purpose to your business).

-I talk a lot about how to find life purpose and meaning in my new book, Outsmart Your Smartphone: Conscious Tech Habits for Finding Happiness, Balance, and Connection IRL.
-So if you want to find your life purpose, here are the key steps from the book to follow.
+I also talk a lot about how to find life purpose and meaning in my new book, Outsmart Your Smartphone.
+Here are some of the key steps I suggest to get started exploring your purpose.

 Step 1: Find out what drives you.